ahmaddioxide/cinemate/README.md

 - [x] As a user, I want to be able to see the trending movies so that I can go with the flow.
 - [x] As a user, I want to be able to see the popular movies so that I can know what other people watch.
 - [x] As a user, I want to be able to see the now playing movies so that I can know what movies are playing in the cinema.
+- [x] As a user, I want to explore movies with my favourite genres so that I can find movies that I might like.